mmarkdown/mmark/Syntax.md

     Will be typesets as source code with the language set to `go`.

 Block Level Attributes:
-:   We use the attributes as specified in RFC 7991, e.g. to speficify an empty list style use:
+:   We use the attributes as specified in RFC 7991, e.g. to specify an empty list style use:
     `{empty="true"}` before the list.
 The renderer for this output format filters unknown attributes away.
 The current list is to allow IDs (translated into 'anchor'), remove any `class=` and `style=` attributes, so `{style="empty" empty="true"}`, will make a document both RFC 7991 and RFC 7749